Narven/launchpad-manager/CHALLANGE.md

 # Coding Challenge

 Imagine it’s 2049 and you are working for a company called SpaceTrouble that sends people to different places in our solar system.
 You are not the only one working in this industry.
 Your biggest competitor is a less known company called SpaceX.
 Unfortunately you both share the same launchpads and you cannot launch your rockets from the same place on the same day.
 There is a list of available launchpads and your spaceships go to places like: Mars, Moon, Pluto, Asteroid Belt, Europa, Titan, Ganymede.
 Every day you change the destination for all the launchpads.
 Basically on every day of the week from the same launchpad has to be a “flight” to a different place.

-Information about available launchpads and upcoming SpaceX launches you can find by SpaceX API: https://api.spacexdata.com/
+Information about available launchpads and upcoming SpaceX launches you can find by SpaceX API: GET https://api.spacexdata.com/v4/launches/latest

 Your task is to create an API that will let your consumers book tickets online.